-How much does it cost?
+How much?

 Community shares aren't regulated in the same way as normal company shares, so expense can be kept to a minimum, which makes them a very cost-effective way to raise a significant amount of money for your community enterprise.